adonmo/daylight/README.md

 # Examples

-The examples directory contains a real world usage of this library at [Adonmo](https://www.adonmo.com), for its season and location independent brightness control mechanism.
+The examples directory contains a real world usage of this library at [Adonmo](https://www.adonmo.com) - for its season and location independent brightness control mechanism: [Click here](/examples/adonmo-daylight-brightness-control.ipynb) to read it.

 ![Adonmo brightness control mechanism using daylight](/examples/adonmo-daylight-brightness-control.png)